Anke-Studios/password_guesser/README.md

 ## Author
 [Ondřej Klaus](https://github.com/ondra2018)
 ## Description
 The password guesser allows you to enter one of three types of code, up to 30 characters long, and then tries to guess the code.
-The program is available in Ruby and Python
+The program is available in Ruby (Python is not yet supported)
 ## Instalation
 **On MacOS**
 - If you don't have [Homebrew](https://brew.sh/index_cs), install it